 Instead of responding to every objection, I’d like to give you an overview of the benefits and potential that Bitcoin SV’s big blocks can unleash — for you, for Bitstocks, and society.

-Bitcoin’s most well-known, and first groundbreaking application is difficult to ignore as it’s clearly described in the title and introduction of Satoshi Nakamoto’s Whitepaper.
+Bitcoin’s most well-known, and first groundbreaking application is difficult to ignore as it’s clearly described in the title and introduction of Satoshi Nakamoto’s Bitcoin Whitepaper.
 Called “A Peer-to-Peer Electronic Cash System” the paper defines bitcoin as “A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution.”

 You may ask, “What makes such a peer-to-peer money groundbreaking and why should I care?”
 I’m happy to explain.